The Brest-Belarus Group

 The Society has finally resolved an old ethical issue, unresolved for 14 or 15 years.
 This concerns our citizens in general and the righteous scholar Rabbi Arieh Feinstein (AL"F) in particular.

-The strategy of involving some influential citizens to overcome the gabai's resistance only resulted in more quarrels, and more slanders:
+The strategy of involving influential citizens to overcome the gabbai's resistance only resulted in more quarrels, and more slanders:

 Now that the Society Tmikhat Aniyim is active, our people have become convinced of the righteousness of their leaders and their good will for the benefit of the poor.
 Therefore, the two persons entrusted mentioned above, agreed to place the building under the management of this society.
 They called for a meeting in the municipality and signed a document to be passed for approval by the district minister.

-From the following remarks, we can conclude that the mikvah was in fact built under the leadership of the Society Tmikhat Aniyim:
+The mikvah was in fact completed under the leadership of the Society Tmikhat Aniyim:

 Two good things came of the involvement of the Society: First, it saved a large sum of money from going down the drain.
 The plans of this mean man were finally destroyed.
 Second, it took the threatening sword away from the neck of the very clean person, AL"F.

-This accomplishment aided the further growth of the Society toward additional charitable work in Brisk:
+This accomplishment aided the growth of yet another charitable organizations in Brisk:

 An additional society was founded: Khebrat HaTmikha LeAniyey HaKhayatim [Support for the Poor Tailors].
 This society was an offspring of the general Society Tmikhat Aniyim and it serves as its branch.
 The new branch has special income in addition to the income of the mother society.
 It is autonomous in that it has gabais from among the tailors.
 Only they really know who among the tailors is in real need of support.
 They are permitted to have a tzedaka-box of their own.
 Their treasurer is one of the managers of the mother society – L. Leizerovitz, a law-abiding, trustworthy man.